-- macOS 10.14 and above - supporting both Intel and ARM based Mac computers (such as those with the new M1 processor), including MacBook, MacBook Air, and MacBook Pro, iMac and iMac Pro, Mac Mini, and Mac Pro.
+- macOS 10.14 and above - natively supporting both Intel and ARM based Mac computers, such as those with the new M1 and M2 chips, including MacBook, MacBook Air, and MacBook Pro, iMac and iMac Pro, Mac Mini, and Mac Pro.

 - Windows 10 and above - on x86_64 and arm64 architectures

 - Windows 7, Windows 8, Windows 8.1 and 32bit Windows 10 are no longer supported.
 Speedify 12.2.2 is final release with support for these operating systems.
 On June 1, 2024, this version will stop working, customers should upgrade to a modern version of Windows before this date.

 - Raspberry Pi OS (Buster or later),